jiriks74/Docker-DocumentServer/README.md

 ### Generate custom themes
 1. Uncomment the `- ./slideThemes:/var/www/onlyoffice/documentserver/sdkjs/slide/themes/src` line
+2. Put your themes into the `slideThemes` directory
-2. Run `docker exec -it <container-name> /usr/bin/documentserver-generate-allfonts.sh`
+3. Run `docker exec -it <container-name> /usr/bin/documentserver-generate-allfonts.sh`
+	- (This will take some time.
+I have totally 35 themes and it took about 30 minutes to generate them on a Raspberry Pi 4 4GB)
+4. If you want to add more themes later, repeat step 2 and 3.

 #### Tags used on DockerHub
 - `latest` - the latest version of the Documentserver -  `amd64` version